Renew your driver license

 You don’t need to renew during the term of your military service if you’re:

 - A member of the armed forces or National Guard on active duty.

 - A reservist called to duty for 180 days or more.

 - The spouse or dependent of an active member of the military.

 Your driver license remains valid as long as you’re on duty.
 For more information, see Military personnel.

-You can ignore the notice or send us a copy of the death certificate by:
+You can ignore the notice or, to avoid getting future notices, send us a copy of the death certificate by:

 The death certificate is issued by the county medical examiner or coroner.
 After it’s issued, the Department of Health notifies us — this can take several months.
-As soon as we receive the notice, we’ll update their record.
+When we receive the notice, we’ll update their record.
 This should stop all future correspondence.